Stop DataWorks service billing

 Data Quality

-In Data Quality > Quality Assets > Rules, disable or delete all monitoring rules.
+Go to Data Quality > Quality Assets > Rules and disable or delete all data quality rules.

-In Operation Center > Task Monitoring > Intelligent Baselines, disable or delete all baselines.
+Go to Operation Center > Task Monitoring > Intelligent Baselines and disable or delete all baselines.

 Manage baselines

-Alarm configurations may exist in multiple locations.
-You must check and disable all of them:
+Alert configurations may exist in different locations.
+Check and disable all of them:

-• Data Integration alarms: In Data Integration, click each synchronization task to view and delete alarm configurations.
+• Data Integration alerts: In Data Integration, click each synchronization task to view and delete alert configurations.

-• Operation Center alerts: In Operation Center > Task Monitoring > Monitoring and Alerting > Rule Management, disable or delete all alert rules.
+• Operation Center alerts: Go to Operation Center > Task Monitoring > Monitoring and Alerting > Rule Management and disable or delete all alert rules.

-• Approval Center alerts: In Approval Center > Processing Policy Management, delete all approval policies.
+• Approval Center alerts: Go to Approval Center > Processing Policy Management and delete all approval policies.

-• Data Quality alerts: In the Data Quality > Quality O&M > Quality Monitor list, delete all alert subscriptions.
+• Data Quality alerts: Go to Data Quality > Quality O&M > Quality Monitor list and delete all alert subscriptions.

 Note

-You can also go to Management Center > Tenant Configurations > Alert Settings > Alarm resources and set the maximum number of alerts to 0.
+You can also set the maximum number of alerts to 0 in Management Center > Tenant Configurations > Alert Settings > Alarm resources.

 Rule management

-In Data analysis and Data analysis > Report, delete all cards and reports.
+Go to Data analysis and Data analysis > Report, and delete all cards and reports.

 -